Jhang District: Trees

 The most common tree in Jhang District is the kikar (Acacia arabica), especially in the Hithar zone along the Jhelum and Chenab rivers.
 It grows quickly, which is the main reason why it is generally preferred as a wood tree.
 It is vulnerable to frost when young, but less so when mature.
 The tree's pods and loppings from pruning are readily eaten by sheep and goats.
 Kikar wood is very high quality and traditionally was used for practically every purpose, especially making wooden wheels.
 The bark, meanwhile, is traditionally used in tanning as well as to make spirits.
 The Kabuli kikar (Acacia cupressiformis) is also common in Jhang District, but it is less valued for human use.

 The shisham (Dalbergia sissu), also called the tahli, is found wherever there is cultivated land, but since its roots need to get down to water for it to thrive, it is most abundant in the Hithar lowlands along the rivers.
 Particularly in the southern Hithar, just about every well has a bunch of shishams growing around it, and many of them can get quite big.
 The shisham can be found either growing straight or drooping.

-The ber (Zizyphus jujuba) is a hardy tree, and it will grow just about anywhere, although it does best in the fertile soil of the Hithar.
+The ber (Ziziphus jujuba) is a hardy tree, and it will grow just about anywhere, although it does best in the fertile soil of the Hithar.
 It is considered unlucky to cut down a ber, and its fruit is held in high regard.
 The fruit ripens around March, and it has an acidic taste.

 The ukanh (Tamarix orientalis), also called the farash or the khagal, is not common except in the Bars and the Kachhi.
 In the Kachhi, ukanh are usually gnarled and stunted except around wells, and they are usually not chosen to be planted by people.
 In the Bars, the ukanh is a common sight wherever water collects or the soil is moister than usual.
 Its wood is hard and used for various purposes.

 The jand (Acacia leucophelea) is usually encountered as a stunted bush or shrub, but in more conducive conditions it can grow into a large tree.
 The presence of jand shrubs is a sign of good underlying soil.
 Jand jangal is uncommon in the Hithar, also a dense area of it once existed near Shorkot.
 Like the ukanh, jands growing in the Bars generally prefer moist, low-lying areas.

 The sohajna, or horseradish tree (Moringa pterygosperma), is found throughout the district, but is especially common in the Jhang tehsil.
 It gets pruned regularly every year, and its fruit is preserved and used in chutneys as well as to make pickles.